Strand FAQs

 The Council has been working with the City Region Combined Authority around the transformation of the Strand since 2021.
 The award of money from Central Government in 2023 means that this transformation can now begin.

 The area next to the canal, now known as Salt and Tar, is an outdoor events space in the heart of Bootle.
 It has been used for a range of community and large-scale events.
-2024 was the first year of running a full events programme, with Tom Jones playing two nights in August as part of the music weekender.
+It officially launched in 2022 to run test events but 2024 which was the first year of running a full events programme, with Tom Jones playing two nights in August as part of the music weekender.

 The Strand will remain open while works are carried out and entrances, exits and ways through will be well signed.
-The repurposing works take place in a way that minimises disruption to both businesses and visitors.
+All the works will take place in a way that minimises disruption to both businesses and visitors.

 Barker Proudlove is responsible for letting space within The Strand.
 If you would like to find out more about the opportunities and units available, please contact jon@barkerproudlove.co.uk who will be able to provide you with more information.